cos1715/JS10/readme.md

 and was successfully deleted.
 else **deleteUser** returns a rejected promise with value custom error

-Please write a function that works with promise chains and async/await function
-console.log the result
+Please write a function that works with promise chains and another function that works with async/await and console.log the result
 Create special function that creates users from promise array

 ```javascript